73nko/facebook-training/src/stories/FUET/README.md

 # Fraud score

-Aircall is testing a new service called Fraud Unknown Entities Tracer (also known as FUET) that can help us to detect suspicious accesses to our applications.
+$company is testing a new service called Fraud Unknown Entities Tracer (also known as FUET) that can help us to detect suspicious accesses to our applications.
 FUET provides a list of identities, the devices by identity and the accesses by the device.
 Each access will have a numeric score (higher, more options to be a fraudulent attempt)

 The provided input by FUET is an unordered list with all this info.
 The format of each entity follows the following rules: